Battle of Byram's Ford: Background

 When the American Civil War began in April 1861, the state of Missouri did not secede – despite allowing slavery – as it was politically divided.
 Governor of Missouri Claiborne Fox Jackson supported secession and the Confederate States of America, both of which were opposed by Union Army elements under the command of Brigadier General Nathaniel Lyon.
 A combination of Confederate and allied pro-secession Missouri State Guard forces defeated Lyon at the Battle of Wilson's Creek in August, but were confined to southwestern Missouri by the end of the year.
 The state also developed two competing governments, one supporting the Union and the other the Confederacy.
 Control of Missouri passed to the Union in March 1862 after the Battle of Pea Ridge in Arkansas, and Confederate activity in Missouri was largely restricted to raids and guerrilla warfare through the rest of 1862 and into 1863.

-By September 1864, the Confederacy had essentially no chance of a military victory, and incumbent President of the United States Abraham Lincoln had an edge over George B. McClellan who supported ending the war in the 1864 United States presidential election.
+By September 1864, the Confederacy had essentially no chance of a military victory, and incumbent U.S. resident Abraham Lincoln had an edge over George B. McClellan who supported ending the war in the 1864 United States presidential election.
 With the situation east of the Mississippi River collapsing, General Edmund Kirby Smith, commander of the Confederate Trans-Mississippi Department, was ordered to send his infantry across the river to more important areas of the war.
 This movement proved to be impossible, as a large-scale crossing of the Mississippi was prevented by Union Navy control of the river.
 Instead, Smith decided to attack the Union forces within his area of responsibility, despite having limited resources.
 Confederate Major General Sterling Price and Thomas Caute Reynolds, who had replaced Jackson as the head of the Confederate government of Missouri in February 1863 after the latter's death, proposed an invasion of Missouri.
 Smith approved of the plan and placed Price in command of the offensive.
 It was hoped that the invasion would start a popular uprising against Union control of the state, draw Union troops away from more important theaters of the war, and improve McClellan's chance of defeating Lincoln.